This article has been checked for horticultural accuracy by Oliver Parsons.

 In a small garden, following a few key principles when planning and planting will help make your garden look bigger and feel less cluttered.

-Whether you have a tiny garden or a small patio, there are plenty of ways you can improve your space.
+Whether you have a tiny garden or a small patio, there are many ways you can improve your space.
 Taking time to choose colour schemes, picking plants that will flower for months and using design tricks such as repetition or adding focal points, will all have a big impact.

 For limited budgets, think about using gravel instead of paving or a lawn.
 This also provides more space for plants in a tiny space.
 Install simple lighting yourself or, if you want a small vegetable garden, sow salad successionally in containers or grow fast-cropping plants like spring radishes and short, fast-growing carrot varieties such as 'Nantes 2'.